-The financial statements have been prepared on a going concern basis in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2015) and the Companies Act 2006.
+The financial statements have been prepared on a going concern basis in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2019) and the Companies Act 2006.
 The company has adapted the Companies Act 2006 formats to reflect the special nature of the company's activities.
-These statements are presented in the functional currency of the company, British Pound Sterling (GBP).
+These statements are presented in the functional currency of the company, British Pound Sterling (GBP) and rounded to the nearest pound.